 Paul Infield specialises in family finance disputes, particularly those involving businesses, having over 35 years’ expertise in this area.
-He deals with the whole range of matrimonial finance, cohabitation cases and Inheritance Act claims, and also in professional negligence actions arising out of such disputes.
+He deals with the whole range of matrimonial finance, cohabitation cases, disputes under the Trusts of Land and Appointment of Trustees Act 1996, and Inheritance Act claims, and also in professional negligence actions arising out of such disputes.

 He is also an experienced mediator who specialises in mediating TOLATA, Inheritance Act and negligence cases against solicitors and barristers arising out of family finance cases.
 He is qualified to act as an arbitrator in financial disputes under rules of the Institute of Family Law Arbitrators (www.ifla.org.uk).

 Paul is a member of Duke Corporate Education’s Global Learning Resource Network, for whom he carries out executive training for major companies worldwide.

 - Financial remedies upon divorce or on dissolution of civil partnership, particularly those involving businesses, trusts and disputes over property owned with or by third parties